 13. Do Some Poolside Science

-Whether you have a pool in your backyard or you’re heading for a swim at the local community centre, use it as an opportunity to do some STEM exploration with your kids!
+Whether you have a pool in your backyard or you’re heading for a swim at the local community center, use it as an opportunity to do some STEM exploration with your kids!

 Read the full tutorial: Poolside Science